How to Limit Screen Time with Healthy Habits & a Bigger YES

 The fact is, cultivating healthy screen habits in kids (or adults) is not easy.
+Screen time needs limits (again, for kids and adults), but focusing on the limits often backfires.
 This continues to be one of the most common struggles we hear about from parents.

 Your kids are on a screen for school.
 Or when you try to occupy them during your conference call.
 Or when you take a shower.
 Or maybe because you need to have a conversation with your spouse.

-Let’s be honest: kids don’t naturally exhibit self-control when it comes to screens.
-But probably a lot of us don’t either.
+And, because kids usually enjoy their time on screens, they donโt naturally exhibit self-control when it comes to screens.
+But probably a lot of us donโt either.

 Signs of too much screen time (and even screen addiction!)